-It is difficult to state a definitive size for papyrus plants (also sometimes called "papyrus reeds"), because their size will vary depending on where they are growing.
-In North America, they will often reach 8 feet tall with a spread about half of that.
-In their native lands, by contrast, they may grow much taller.
-Elaine A. Evans, Adjunct Assistant Professor and Curator at the McClung Museum, cites Pliny the Elder as a source in saying that they reached 15 feet tall in ancient Egypt.
+It's difficult to state a definitive size for papyrus plants (also sometimes called "papyrus reeds") because their size varies depending on where they're growing.
+In North America, they'll often reach 8 feet tall with a spread about half of that.
+But in their native lands, they may grow much taller.
+It's thought that they reached 15 feet tall in ancient Egypt.

 Care for Papyrus Plants

-If you don't have compost to use to amend the soil and must settle for a commercial product, apply a balanced fertilizer at planting time.
-Because I'm leery of chemical fertilizers, I tend to err on the side of caution and use half the recommended amount.
-Water the fertilizer in thoroughly.
+If you don't have compost to use to amend the soil and must settle for a commercial product, apply a balanced fertilizer at planting time (err on the side of caution and use half the recommended amount) and water it in thoroughly.

 Papyrus in History: Writing Material for the Ancient Egyptians

-While paper comes to mind first and foremost when we think of the historical uses for papyrus (our word, "paper" does, after all, derive from the Latin word, "papyrus"), it has had many other uses.
-Evans lists medicine, food, and building material among the other uses for papyrus.
+While paper comes to mind first and foremost when we think of the historical uses for papyrus (our word, "paper" does, after all, derive from the Latin word, "papyrus"), it has had many other uses, including as medicine, food, and a building material.

-Examples of Some of the Types You Can Buy
+Examples of Types of Papyrus You Can Buy

-- Dwarf umbrella sedge (Cyperus alternifolius 'Gracilis') -- ca. 24 inches tall
+- Dwarf umbrella sedge (Cyperus alternifolius Gracilis): 24 inches tall

-While papyrus plants are perennials in warm climates, in the North many gardeners use them as if they were annuals.
-They will die when subjected to frost.
+While papyrus plants are perennials in warm climates, in the North, many gardeners use them as if they were annuals.
 Ambitious gardeners who own greenhouses sometimes overwinter them indoors, but the average person may find it easier to replace plants yearly.

-Although you don't have to treat papyrus as an aquatic plant (for example, you could grow it in a container garden for the patio, as long as you furnish sufficient irrigation), it is most valued as a good wet-area plant.
-You can use it in rain gardens and in bog gardens, and it makes for a marvelous addition to a water feature.
-But this is a marginal plant (as is marsh marigold, to cite another example), not a deep-water plant, so watch out that you don't drown it.
-"The crown of the plant should never be covered in water...," writes Proven Winners.
-"The root ball can be submerged but it isn't necessary."
+Although you don't have to treat papyrus as an aquatic plant (for example, you could grow it in a container garden for the patio, as long as you water enough), it's most valued as a good wet-area plant.
+You can use it in rain gardens, and it makes for a marvelous addition to a water feature.
+But this is a marginal plant (like marsh marigold), not a deep-water plant, so watch out that you don't drown it.
+It's all right to submerge the root ball, but not the crown.